kosvi/Rate-my-desktop/README.md

 | screenshotID | int FK | id for the [screenshot](#Screenshot) |
 | userID | int FK | id for the [user](#User) who gave the rating |
 | rating | int | the actual value given for the screenshot (1-5) |

+## Testing

+We use JUnit-tests for unit testing.
+Github Actions is used for automatic tests on Main-branch.

+Junit tests will include the following:

+### JUnit tests

+1. Smoketests for all controllers.
+2. Basic rendering tests for `WebController` that renders all Thymeleaf-templates.
+3. Tests for all Jpa Repositories.

+Other tests include following testcases:

+### Registration

+1. User goes to `/`.
+1. User click `Register`.
+1. User hands out empty username and valid password twice.
+  - User is returned to registration form and page warns of invalid username
+3. User enters a used username and valid password twice.
+  - User is returned to registration form and page warns of invalid username
+3. User enters valid and non-taken username and two different passwords.
+  - User is returned to registration form and page warns of non-matching passwords.
+2. User enters valid username and valid passwords.
+  - User is returned to login-page.

+### Change password

+1. User goes to `/`.
+3. User clicks `Login`.
+2. User enters username and password.
+3. User clicks his/her username.
+  - Profile-page is displayed.
+4. User enters his/her password correctly and a new password twice correctly.
+  - User is returned to profile-page and message tells password is changed.
+3. User clicks `Logout`.
+4. User clicks `Login`.
+3. User uses new password to login.
+  - User is logged in succesfully.

+### Upload screenshot

+1. Let's assume user is logged in and Profile-page is displayed.
+3. User chooses an image-file (jpeg or png).
+2. User gives the screenshot a valid name.
+4. User click `Upload`.
+  - Message tells image is saved and screenshot with the given name is added to list at the bottom of the page.

 ## Api